hazelcast/hazelcast-reference-manual/src/EntryProcessor.md

 ![image](images/NoteSmall.jpg) ***NOTE***: *If you want to execute a task on a single key, you can also use `executeOnKeyOwner` provided by Executor Service.
 But, in this case, you need to perform a lock and serialization.*

-When using `executeOnEntries` method, if the number of entries is high and you do need the results, then returning null in `process()` method is a good practice.
-By this way, results of the processing is not stored in the map and hence out of memory errors are eliminated.
+When using the `executeOnEntries` method, if the number of entries is high and you do need the results, then returning null in `process()` method is a good practice.
+By returning null, results of the processing is not stored in the map and hence out of memory errors are eliminated.

 #### Processing Backup Entries